Sun-flowerSamurai/assignment-1/README.md

         print (processCLIArgs as)
 ```

-This `main` function uses the IO monad, which you do not already (need to)
+This `main` function uses the IO monad.
+In the `main` function the
-know.
-In the `main` function the command-line arguments are read into the list
+command-line arguments are read into the list `as` by the `getArgs` function.
-`as` by the `getArgs` function.
-This list with command-line arguments is then
-processed by the function `processCLIArgs`.
-The output of
+This list with command-line arguments is then processed by the function
-`processCLIArgs` is printed to the console.
+`processCLIArgs`.
+The output of `processCLIArgs` is printed to the console.

 Implement this function `processCLIArgs :: [String] -> String` in
 [`src/FormulatorCLI.hs`](src/FormulatorCLI.hs).
 You are allowed, but not required, to use the